Hydrodynamics in the Carrollian regime: Discussion and outlook

 The above discussion conveys the fact that there are many uncharted directions in the field of Carroll hydrodynamics, which need further thought and exploration.
 We hope to report upon some of these directions in the near future.

 \acknowledgments We would like to thank Arjun Bagchi for initial collaboration and several helpful discussions.
 PS is also grateful to Sudipta Dutta for useful discussions.

+The work of KK is partially supported by the China Postdoctoral Science Foundation from the 76th batch of general funding under grant 2024M761593, ``Quantum theories near null surfaces.''
 The work of TM is supported by the grant RJF/2022/000130 from the Science and Engineering Research Board (SERB), India.
 The work of AS is partly supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement no. 758759).
 PS is supported by an IIT Kanpur Institute Assistantship.
 AS would like to thank IIT Kanpur for hospitality during the last stages of this project.